RViMLab/TRO2020-CTR-Model-Predictive-Control/README.md

-# Model PRedictive Contro of Concentric Tube Robot
+# Model Predictive Control of Concentric Tube Robots
 Repo for control a concentric tube robot with 2 tubes.
 It implements the methodology presented in the following publication:

 M. Khadem, J. O’Neill, Z. Mitros, L. da Cruz and C. Bergeles, "Autonomous Steering of Concentric Tube Robots via Nonlinear Model Predictive Control," in IEEE Transactions on Robotics,